medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 {{< figure src="cht-pipeline-er.png" link="cht-pipeline-er.png" class=" center col-16 col-lg-12" >}}

 ### `couchdb`
-All documents are stored in the `couchdb` table; downstream models move fields from the document into fields and index them.
+All documents are stored in the `couchdb` table; downstream models move fields from the document into columns and index them.
 Deleted documents will still be present in this table with the `_deleted` flag set to `true`.
 This table can be used to get any field from a CouchDB document; however, it is recommended that the columns from downstream models be used instead for performance reasons.
 The name is configurable using the `POSTGRES_TABLE` environment variable.